-Two strangers (Matt Damon as William and Pedro Pascal as Tovar) show up at a castle.
+Two strangers (Pedro Pascal as Tovar) show up at a castle.
 They carry a strange claw of a creature (known as a Tao Tei).
 They are taken prisoner.
 They explain they came to trade.
 The creatures attack in mass.
 Great special effects here showing the Tao Tei advancing.
 The creatures look menacing.

 The Army protecting the wall expected this for 60 years.
 They have different forms of attacking.
 One method is that they dive with ropes from the wall and attack the creatures.
 The creatures are green and mean.
 Damon and partner [actors-name] excel in their action scenes.
 The uniforms of the soldiers looked great.
 The creatures retreat after a percentage of them are defeated.